xRET2pwn/xret2pwn.github.io/_posts/2022-09-14-Myths-About-External-C2.md

 }
 ```

-> NOTE: make sure that you do FlushFileBuffers after writing the data to make sure that you wrote all you need to write.
+> NOTE: Makesure that you do FlushFileBuffers after writing the data to makesure that you wrote all you need to write.

 ### Read Function